• Free shipping on all orders

 4. Try to reduce her scent: You can try out dog diapers (these are washable), which can help mask the smell somewhat and contain any mess.
 You could also keep the house clean and use sprays that can eliminate pet odors.
 This way, you’re doing your best at containing your dog’s pheromone scent to just your dog.

-5. Let your dog rest in an easy-to-clean area: If you don’t want to use a diaper, you can try to remove or avoid any carpets any fabric-covered furniture for her to accidentally make a mess on.
-Try covering her bed in towels, which will help with easy cleanup.
+5. Let your dog rest in an easy-to-clean area: If you don’t want to use a diaper, you can try to remove or avoid any carpets or any fabric-covered furniture for her to accidentally make a mess on.
+Try covering her bed with towels, which will help with easy cleanup.
 Ensure that she has plenty of chew toys to help keep her entertained.

-1. Have her spayed: This is the ultimate solution.
+6. Have her spayed: This is the ultimate solution.
 Try to have her spayed before she enters her next estrous cycle.
 However, it needs to be timed for about 6 to 8 weeks after her heat cycle has finished.

 pembroke welsh corgi dog walking on a leash with owner

-Image Credit: Jus_O, Shutterstock
+Image by: Jus_O, Shutterstock

 Divider 7